Guilouz/FLSUN-S1-Open-Source-Edition/README.md

 - Wait for **Klipper** to restart.

-- If you notice a deviation in Y, enter this command by replacing `zz`  by your measured value in Y (Note: T is the expected value):
+- If you notice a deviation in Y, enter this command by replacing `zz`  by your measured value in millimeters in Y (Note: T is the expected value, here 20mm):

   ```
   M101 Yzz T20